alizain-c/alizain-c/README.md

 ---
 ### 👨🏻‍💻 &nbsp;About Me

 I'm Ali Zain, a senior studying computer science and mathematics at the University of Houston.
-I'm a Software Engineer Intern at JPMorgan Chase.
 I am passionate about actively exploring various realms of technology, particularly diving into full-stack development, machine learning, and cloud computing.

 ### 🏢 &nbsp;Work Experience